 One of the last remaining big goals to accomplish on the 8000-meter peaks is a winter ascent of K2.
-It is the only one of those 14 mountains that has not been climbed during the harshest, most difficult season of them all.
+It is the only one of those 14 mountains that have not been climbed during the harshest, most difficult season of them all.

 All three climbers have extensive experience on 8000-meter peaks, with Mingma himself summiting K2 in 2014 and 2017, albeit in the summer months.
-This fall, the trio will climb Manaslu together as a warm up and to get to know one another better.
+This fall, the trio will climb Manaslu together as a warm-up and get to know one another better.

 According to ExWeb, Denis Urubko has once again thrown his hat into the rim and plans to climb K2 this winter as well.
-His goals are even more ambitious than simply making the first winter ascent of the mountain however.
-Urubko says he’ll first summit Broad Peak for acclimatization, then head over to K2 afterwards.
+His goals are even more ambitious than simply making the first winter ascent of the mountain, however.
+Urubko says he’ll first summit Broad Peak for acclimatization, then head over to K2 afterward.
 He also indicates that he’ll be climbing with Canadian Don Bowie as well.

-He indicates that he doesn’t appreciate the tactics being used on K2 and would rather sit out the season rather than get caught up on dangerous race to the summit.
+He indicates that he doesn’t appreciate the tactics being used on K2 and would rather sit out the season rather than get caught up in the dangerous race to the summit.
 Instead, he’ll stay home and wait to see the outcome.

-Since he’s finishing up his attempt to climb all 14 8000-meter peaks in just 7 months, he may not be full recovered and ready to go for a winter expedition as well.
+Since he’s finishing up his attempt to climb all 14 8000-meter peaks in just 7 months, he may not be fully recovered and ready to go for a winter expedition as well.
 Still, as strong and determined as he is, we wouldn’t put it past him.